 If this were true, there would be no books on the subject, and I would not be writing this article.
 So, where do things go wrong?

-A lot of theories but poor implementation?
+A lot of theories but poor impbehaviourn?
 No, I think the real reason is habits and patterns of behaviours.

 In my clinic, clients often ask, do I have to do the diet?
 Is there are pill or potion you can give me?
 I am 75.
 Surely you are not going to expect me to exercise at my age?
 Can I have that slice of cake?
 Do I have to give up rice?

 Do we want weight loss or pretend?
-Alas, there are many out there that will soothsay and tell us what we want to hear.
-Yes, you can have weight loss by purchasing my special supplement or book, and of course, you can eat ice cream as well !!
+Many out there will soothsay and tell us what we want to hear.
+Yes, you can lose weight by purchasing my special supplement, book, or drug, and of course, you can also eat ice cream!!
 Many offer these “easy” weight loss programs.
+Look at the newdrugs for weight loss on the market – everyone wants the quick fix !
+Unfortunately, if one stops taking these drugs, the weight goes back on, and even more!

 The truth is that those weight loss concepts are not that hard to comprehend, but the implementation is the problem.